Embrace the Hygge Trend and Get Cozy in Minneapolis Northwest

 From thrilling theater shows to Norwegian cooking classes and everything in between, Minneapolis Northwest has lots of delightful events and activities to keep that feeling of wellness and contentment going all season long.

 If you’re looking for some great theater, you’ve come to the right place.
 Minneapolis, also known as the “Minne-Apple,” has a vibrant theater scene, which is ever evident as the holiday season approaches.
-For a rip-roaring holiday comedy, check out Miracle on Christmas Lake at Yellow Tree Theatre.
-This original Minnesota mad-cap holiday farce, which is showing from Nov.
-9 through Dec.
-30, follows a soap opera star who returns to his Minnesota roots to take over his family’s community theater.
-Enjoy classic holiday favorites like Dr. Suess’ How the Grinch Stole Christmas at Children’s Theatre Company (Nov.
-6 through Jan.
-6) and A Christmas Carol at the Guthrie Theater (Nov.
-13 through Dec.
+For a rip-roaring holiday comedy, check out Another Miracle on Christmas Lake at Yellow Tree Theatre.
+This hilarious sequel to the smash hit comedy Miracle on Christmas Lake follows some zany new characters as they try to save their beloved town of Christmas Lake from annexation.
+Enjoy classic holiday favorites like Cinderella at Children’s Theatre Company (Nov.
+3 through Jan.
+5) and A Christmas Carol at the Guthrie Theater (Nov.
+12 through Dec.
 29.)
-It doesn’t get much more soothing than seeing Silent Night performed by the Minnesota Opera at the Ordway Center for the Performing Arts (Nov.
-10 through 18.)

 If you visit Minneapolis Northwest in the winter, you need to add the biggest winter celebration in the Twin Cities to your list!
 The Saint Paul Winter Carnival celebrates the wonderful winter season with free events and activities in downtown Saint Paul.
 The 17-day carnival includes a 4,000 block, 70-foot tall Ice Palace, live entertainment, snow and ice sculptures, an ice bar, polar plunges, a giant snow slide and more.